iLert/docs/integrations/microsoft-teams/meeting.md

 ![](../../.gitbook/assets/ilert%20%2899%29.png)

 3. Finished!
-A Microsoft Teams Meeting incident action will now be available on each incident that is created by your alert source.
-Triggering the action \(use **...** in the top right actions bar\) will add a **Join Meeting Link** to the incident in iLert as well as post a message into your configured Microsoft Teams channel with the meeting's details.
+A Microsoft Teams Meeting alert action will now be available on each alert that is created by your alert source.
+Triggering the action \(use **...** in the top right actions bar\) will add a **Join Meeting Link** to the alert in iLert as well as post a message into your configured Microsoft Teams channel with the meeting's details.

 ![](../../.gitbook/assets/ilert%20%28100%29.png)